Winston Churchill once said, “No hour of life is wasted that is spent in the saddle.”

 We offer three one-week traditional Ranch Camps for female campers in 7th-9th grade, and one all-boys session for our cowboys in 7th-9th grade!

 Additionally, we’re offering once more, Advanced Ranch, which is a ten-day program for female campers in 8th-11th grade with previous Ranch/riding experience.
+They also have the chance to get real experience by visiting a horse farm for the weekend.

 Try your hand at Ranch Camp – a specialty program that is truly special!